agusrichard/agusrichard/README.md

 Do you have some interesting projects to share and open for collaboration?
 Let's collaborate and feel free to contact me.</br>
 </br>

-- 🔭 I’m currently working on Python, Asynchronous, Airflow, and AWS
+- 🔭 I’m currently working on Python, ETL Pipeline, Airflow, and AWS
 - 🌱 I’m currently learning Erlang, Scala, PySpark, Functional Programming, Asynchronous Python, Data Engineering and Distributed Computing
 - 👯 I’m looking to collaborate on any open-source projects
 - 💬 Ask me about anything, even if it's not about programming or software